This article has links to products and services we love, which we may make commission from.

 And if you want to end the night on a high, Planet Kebab (Costa Adeje)!

-Most of the things to do in Costa Adeje involve eating and drinking, but who is complaining at that?!
+Most of the things to do in Costa Adeje involve eating and drinking, but who is complaining about that?!

 If you’ve had a bit too much to drink or are travelling with wee ones who need entertained, here is a list of things to do in Las Américas that don’t involve alcohol.